Chusmalatha/React/README.md

 ->this function will call when the page is close
 ->If we went to contact us page or about page, then it calls

+# Single responsibility function
+->the single responsibilty of restuarant is to show that ->header.js has single responsibilty to show header ->we should give single responsibilty to every component ->keep your components as light weight as it is possible

+# modularity
+->breaking down our code  into different different small components ->then we can perform test cases easily adn we can test every small part ->we can catch bug easily and where it is occuring ->we can re use it again and again (Reusable) ->Maintainble
+->Testable

+# custom hooks
+->Hook is just normal JS function
+->The hook we create by our own are called custom hooks ->It is not mandatory to use "use" before the name,  but it is recommended ->But linter throws an error, if we dont follow these conventions ->if somebody comes and see this code, they can easily know that this is hook, this function like that ->linters are tools
+->if we setup our linters beas on react, then it will throw error if we dont follow these conventions.

+# Chunking
+# Code splitting
+# Dynamic Bundling
+# Lazy loading
+# on demand loading
+->Parcle bundles the all js files into one js file ->but whe the application is big, the file size will be high ->It is not good
+->If we have separate files, then it is difficult to call that many(1000) functions ->Both of these solutionsare not coorect
+->so, we will try to make smaller bundles, this process is known as chunking

+# on demand loading
+->we dont load intiially
+->we will load as if required

+# suspense
+->on demand it loads
+->as soon as i click on this , it will take some time to fetch the data ->at that particular time , this middle state causes the errors ->suspense is a component, comes from react
+->const Grocery = lazy(() => import("./components/Grocery.js"));

+git